 Unless otherwise agreed to by EPCO and a majority in interest of the limited partners of each Employee Partnership, such Employee Partnership will terminate at the earliest to occur of (i) 30 days following its vesting date, (ii) a change of control or (iii) a dissolution of the Employee Partnership.
-Class B limited partner interests in EPD PubCo I vest four years from February 22, 2016, and Class B limited partner interests in EPD PubCo II and EPD PrivCo I vest five years from that date.
+The Class B limited partner interests in each Employee Partnership vest as follows: PubCo I, four years from February 22, 2016; PubCo II and PrivCo I, five years from February 22, 2016; and PubCo III, four years from April 6, 2016.